odinb/bash-plexamp-installer/README.md

 Burn the OS-image to the Micro-SD card using etcher (or app of your choice).

 This will currently NOT work on Bullseye or newer due to requirement on Node.js 9.
-Images can be found here:
+Images for Buster can be found here: https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/
-https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/

 ### Enable SSH.